 Jin’s Dive Herstory

-If you are going to trust what we have to say, I think you deserve to know my relationship and background with the ocean and scuba diving.
+If you are going to trust what we have to say, I think you deserve to know about my relationship with the ocean and my background in scuba diving.

-• Visibility - I really like clear water; 20m viz minimum.
+• Visibility—I really like clear water, with a minimum of 20 m visibility.
 I used to joke that if I could not see the seafloor, I would not get in the water.

 • Quiet - I do not want to cross paths with other divers underwater.
 I will always choose offbeat, far-flung destinations over convenience.

 • Biodiversity - I want a little bit of everything.
 Hard and soft corals of all colours.
-So many fishes, that you can see layers of different species as you descend/ascend.
+There are so many fish that you can see layers of different species as you descend/ascend.
 I will always be humbled by larger-than-life pelagics and my favourite of all…sharks!
-Teethy ones not gummy ones.
+Teethy ones, not gummy ones.

 • Safety and community connection (ideally owned and run by a community member) are the top things I look for in dive operators.